-In April 2019 the council's revised corporate strategy "The Deal 2030" building on the previous "Deal for the Future" was approved by Council and will underpin everything the Council plans to achieve.
+In April 2019 the Council's revised corporate strategy "The Deal 2030" building on the previous "Deal for the Future" was approved by Council and will underpin everything the Council plans to achieve.
 The previous Deal had fundamentally marked a new relationship between citizen and state, signalling a positive approach for individuals and communities that encouraged self-reliance and independence through an equal partnership.
-The Deal 2030 continues and strengthens this approach by providing a unifying strategy for the whole of the borough over the next decade built on 10 key priorities.
+The aim of Deal 2030 was to continue and strengthen this approach by providing a unifying strategy for the whole of the borough over the next decade built on 10 key priorities.